Mishalzeera/the-money-manager/README.md

     return total

-In practise it was relatively straightforward except for a two and a half hour period where the author was wondering if there was something wrong with the logic of the apparent universe.
-A test amount of "100" was entered with a tax rate of 50%, and the author was convinced something was wrong with the 33 result for the tax.
+In practise it was relatively straightforward except for a two and a half hour period where I was wondering if there was something wrong with the logic of the apparent universe.
+A test amount of "100" was entered with a tax rate of 50%, and I was convinced something was wrong with the 33 result for the tax.
 Finally realising (after numerous, now entertaining, coderewrites) that in fact it was perfectly correct in calculating the amount of tax from 100, after the fact.
-Which the author had been working with all along.
+Which I had been working with all along.

 The figure can also be updated in the settings panel.